osmosis-labs/mesh-security/docs/ibc/Staking.md

 let mut stake = STAKE.load(store, validator, user)?;
 /// write_lock method marks a key as locked, and returns an error if it is already locked let view = stake.write_lock()?;
-/// Enforce the invairant, so we know we can commit later if view.staked < amount.amount {
+/// Enforce the invariant, so we know we can commit later if view.staked < amount.amount {
     return Err(IbcError::InsufficientFunds);
 }